 "The amount of time spent arguing about whether or not Britain's second chamber should be directly elected or not seems bizarre.
 Of course it should be.
 Direct elections are how democratic countries get their legislatures.
 Legislatures are reckoned to work better if they have second chambers.
 Ergo, Britain should have an elected second chamber.
 Hard, wasn't it?"

-That's how in 2002 the Economist magazine answered the question of what was to be done about the feudal House of Lords.
+That's how in 2002 the Economist magazine answered the question of what was to be done about the feudal House of Lords, which by 2018 had 800 lordly members.
 But the Economist was not the first to notice this.
 Richard Overton, 350 years before, had seen the incompatibility of democracy and Lords.
 "You only are chosen by the people" he told MPs in A Remonstrance of Many Thousand Citizens, "and therefore in you only is the power of binding the whole nation by making, altering or abolishing of laws.
 You have therefore prejudiced us in acting so as if you could not make a law without both the royal assent of the king (so you are pleased to express yourselves) and the assent of the Lords".

 So converting the British to democratic government is a hard and long job.

 Attempts to reform the second chamber have a long history.
 In 1641 the House of Commons approved a bill to exclude bishops from the House of Lords.
 That House rejected the bill.
 Later that year the hard pressed king said he would look into the problem of bishops in the legislature.
 And the revolutionaries of the English army would have kicked them back into their pulpits.

 But still 370 years later the Anglican clerics cling greedily to their unwarranted ability to interfere in the government of the country.
 With hereditary legislators, and state appointees still make up the second chamber.
 The people of Britain have no say in it.